mtomase/makers_ledger/README.md

 # product_cost_calculator
-A repo for the Product Cost Calculator App
+A Streamlit application for calculating product manufacturing and sales costs